 In 2020, Bergen will have the 950th anniversary of its foundation.
 950 years of history have left traces in the city that are visible to everyone today, but whose importance is not always perceived.
 On this tour of the city, I would like to give you a brief history of what happened in Bergen a long time ago and not so long ago.
-The tour is divided into the following three theme areas.
+The tour is divided into the following three thematic areas.

 In the first part of the tour, we go for a walk through the lively centre of Bergen.
 On our way past the fish market, the theatre and the old fire station, we encounter personalities such as Edvard Grieg and Henrik Ibsen.
 On our tour, however, I don't only want to bring you closer to the historical sides of the city, but also to the people of Bergen and their life in the here and now.

 The picturesque, colourful wooden houses in the Bryggen district are the symbol of the city.
 Today there are cafes, restaurants and bars among the houses, which are frequented by locals and tourists.
 400 years ago, however, there was the smell of dried cod in the air, which was stored here.
 German merchants bought the cod from Norwegian fishermen and then exported it to all of Europe.
 This fish made Bergen the most important trading metropolis in Scandinavia at the time.
 On our way through the Bryggen World Heritage Site, I will tell you what made the fish so special, what the Hanseatic League was and how life for the German merchants played out here.